virajsavtirkar/ML-Project/README.md

-This is Machine learing Prediction Project.
+This is a Machine learning Prediction Project.
-The Model predicts the hotel booking cancellation in portugal.
+The Model predicts hotel booking cancellation in Portugal.
+Supervised learning classification type machine learning algorithms are used for prediction.